New York State Route 441: Brighton–Penfield divided highway

 Construction on a new divided highway through the towns of Brighton and Penfield began in the late 1960s and was completed by 1971, at which time it became a realignment of NY 441.
 At the western end, NY 441 was routed onto the pre-existing Linden Avenue to connect to NY 96 at a junction southeast of its original western terminus.
 While most of Linden Avenue was transferred to the state, the westernmost section from NY 96 to I-490 was maintained by Monroe County as part of CR 15.
 The 2.46 mi portion of NY 441's former routing on Penfield Road from NY 96 to Panorama Trail was transferred to Monroe County and designated CR 269.

+The Route 441 reconstruction project, initiated in 1999, aimed to improve traffic flow and safety at the interchange with I-490 in Rochester, New York.
+The project involved rebuilding the interchange with a diamond design, replacing outdated infrastructure, and accommodating increased traffic.
+Despite challenges like underground soil issues, the project was completed by late 2000, with the federal government covering 90% of the $13.9 million cost.
+The upgraded interchange was designed to handle approximately 120,000 vehicles daily, enhancing connectivity and easing congestion.

 In 2007, ownership and maintenance of the county-maintained portion of NY 441 near its west end was transferred to the state of New York as part of a highway maintenance swap between the state and Monroe County.
 A bill (S4856, 2007) to enact the swap was introduced in the New York State Senate on April 23 and passed by both the Senate and the New York State Assembly on June 20.
 The act was signed into law by Governor Eliot Spitzer on August 28.
 Under the terms of the act, it took effect 90 days after it was signed into law; thus, the maintenance swap officially took place on November 26, 2007.
 The entirety of NY 441 is now maintained by the New York State Department of Transportation.

+NY 441 & NY 250 Intersection Project

+In the spring of 2000, construction began on a major improvement project at the intersection of NY 441 and NY 250 in Penfield.
+The project involved widening the stretch of NY 441 between NY 250 and Watson Road, installing a raised median, and implementing other safety enhancements to improve traffic flow and reduce congestion.
+The work was completed by the fall of 2001, ahead of schedule, after the contractor was awarded a $90,000 incentive for early completion.
+In addition to addressing safety concerns at the intersection, the project was motivated by the growing development in the area, including the construction of the Parkside Commons strip mall, a new Target store, and the Willow Pond development west of it.
+These developments were expected to increase traffic and necessitated improvements to the surrounding infrastructure.